 Five things to avoid saying to an anxious person

-Here are five things that you might feel are encouraging or helpful, but end up creating more anxiety or making a person feel dismissed.
+Above are comforting words for someone with anxiety, here are five things that you might feel are encouraging or helpful, but end up creating more anxiety or make a person feel dismissed.

 - Are you ok?

 - So many people have it worse than you; think of all you have.